Date: July 14, 2011

 On Friday morning, we will begin with a general session at 8:00 and workshops will be held in the afternoon.
-We have several out-of-state speakers on the program including Maryann Frazier from Penn State University, Mark Carroll from the Carl Hayden USDA Honey bee lab in Tucson, Arizona, Laurence Cutts from Chipley, Florida, Ohad Afik from the University of Georgia honey bee lab, Athens, Georgia, Jerry Freeman from Hamburg, Arkansas, and Ann Harman from Flint Hill, Virginia.
+We have several out-of-state speakers on the program including Keith Delaplane from the Univ. of Georgia, Jeff Harris from the Baton Rouge USDA Bee Lab, Debbie Delaney from the Univ. of Delaware, Juliana Rangel from N.C.
+State Univ., Ann Harman from Virginia, Edd Buchanan from North Carolina, Virginia Webb from Georgia, David Miller from Tennessee, and Bob Bennie from Georgia.
 In addition, we have several speakers from South Carolina who will speak at the meeting.
 For more details, you will find a meeting program in this newsletter.

-A barbecue pork/baked chicken dinner is planned for Friday evening at Jimmy Howard’s home in Pendleton.
+A barbecue pork and baked chicken dinner is planned for Friday evening at Jimmy Howard’s home in Pendleton.
 Scheduled activities are the annual horseshoe pitching tourney and a smoker lighting contest.
 Dinner will be served for $7.00/plate.
 On Saturday morning, we will have another general session beginning at 8:00 that will include many interesting topics and the meeting will end at noon.

 We will have a honey show and competition at our summer meeting this year.
 Bring along a container of your best honey.
 Please do not place a label on your honey containers.
 Honey classes will be pint and quart extracted.
 There will be light and dark classes, so do not be concerned if your honey is dark.
 A “black jar class” will be included again.
 This class will be judged on taste only.
 Small black jars will be provided at the show, so bring a sample of your best tasting honey and take this ribbon home.
 We are also adding an additional class in the competition, 1 lb. block of beeswax.
 Honey and beeswax entries should be turned in for the competition from 7:30 - 10:30 on Friday morning.
 And a big THANKS to Steve Genta and Clyde McCall for judging the contest entries.
 Ribbons will be awarded for each category and a best of show ribbon will be included.

 On-campus housing will be available in the Lightsey Bridge II student apartments for a cost of $19/individual/night.
-You do not need to make a reservation.
-Come by our meeting registration desk to process and pay for a room.
-The dorm will be an apartment arrangement with four beekeepers sharing an apartment.
+You may reserve a room and pay in advance by including this on your meeting pre-registration form.
+The dorm will be an apartment arrangement with four persons sharing an apartment.
 Each beekeeper will have a separate bedroom with one twin bed and all will share a bathroom.
-Bring your own bed linens, towels and pillow or you may pay $15 for a linen packet fee.
+Bring your own bed linens, towels and pillow or you may pay $15 for a linen packet.
 Bed pillows are not provided so don’t forget to bring a pillow.
-Meals (breakfast 7-9:30, lunch 10:45-1:30, dinner 4:30-6:30) are available on campus at the Harcombe Food Court (15 minute walk from the dorm).
-There is also a food court (open 11AM – 6PM) in the Hendrix Student Center (10 minute walk from the dorm) which is about a 5 minute walk from our meeting site.
-This is the same building where you can buy the delicious ice cream and famous Clemson blue cheese.
+Meals (breakfast 7-9:30, lunch 11:00-1:30, dinner 4:30-7:00) are available on campus at the Harcombe Food Court (15 minute walk from the dorm).
+The Hendrix Student Center food court is closed for renovations this summer, however there is a Wendy’s Restaurant nearby open from 10:30-5:30.

 Let’s continue to make the South Carolina Beekeepers summer meeting a great success; invite some beekeeping friends to come along for an educational vacation.
-If you have questions about the meeting, please contact Mike Hood, ph.
-(864) 656-0346, email email@example.com.
+If you have questions about this meeting, please contact Mike Hood, ph.
+(864) 656-0346 or email email@example.com.

 Welcome to Clemson University – Joe Culin, Associate Dean for Research, College of Agriculture, Forestry, and Life Sciences, CU